vcmediavine/docsytrellis/content/en/changelogs/trellis/_index.md

 - NEW: A Purge Critical CSS button is now available in the WordPress Editor.
 This lets publishers delete the Critical CSS associated with a single page or post.
 It will be regenerated when a reader visits the page.
 - NEW: A Display Tag Links toggle in Trellis Settings > Display > Layout now controls whether tag links are shown after a post.
 The default is to show tag links.
 - NEW: Publishers can now control whether to show a Next/Previous link on posts via an Article Navigation setting in Trellis Settings.
 The default is to show the Next/Previous link.
 - NEW: Removed Trellis Settings from the WordPress Customizer.
-Settings are more easily displayed (along with additional configuration options) in the Mediavine Trellis Dashboard.
+Settings are more easily displayed (along with additional configuration options) in Trellis Settings.
 - NEW: Publishers can now use a Hide Page Title control on any page in the Page editor.
 - NEW: For child theme developers, two new functions were added to the Trellis Core front page template (header-content-front-page.php) for static front pages:
     - `mvt_title_before()` fires off the `tha_title_before` hook before the page title output (as long as the title isn’t hidden).